Sunline Fishing Lines

 Small Game Leader FC

 Small Game Leader FC line is only available in 3 – 6lb breaking strains and is included here as it’s ideal for mullet fishing, and for creating ultra light snoods on beach match rigs where likes of flounders and generally modest fish are targeted at close range in clear water situations.
+It will also find favour with those who fish LRF style.

 Coloured Stealth Grey, Small Game is a soft 100% fluorocarbon hooklength material.
 It has the feel of a friendly mono rather than a wiry fluoro, and comes on neat 30m spools.
-My dabbling was with the 4lb SG for mullet under a small float and I cannot fault it in performance terms.
+My dabbling was with the 4lb Small Game for mullet under a small float and I cannot fault it in performance terms.
 Knots form soundly, however I did find that knotting to an eyed hook produced a better aesthetic knot as opposed to a finished snell knot or whipped finish knot to a spade-end hook, which displayed noticeable ruffle on completion.
 Quick-change loop-to-loop connections worked well, as did snoods attached via tiny match swivels.

 A full list of Sunline dealers across the UK and Ireland can be found here.
 The Sunline catalogue contains details of their full product range and can be viewed here.
 For further information email firstname.lastname@example.org